Adam0Brien/Arduino-IR-LED/README.md

 # Arduino-IR-LED
 Code for my first working IR Remote.
-Turns on and off an LED when you press the power button
+Turns on and off an LED when you press the power button  Made in Arduino IDE

 Equipment :
 Breadboard